Top Rochester police officials step down amid outcry about Daniel Prude’s death

 “There’s a lot of agreement here,” said Alex Vitale, the author of “The End of Policing,” who is scheduled to address the Rochester City Council on Wednesday on policing issues.

-Changing who responds to mental health calls is a core aim of the defunding movement, he said, while rank-and-file officers and many police officials would be “very happy to have someone take this off their plate,” he said.
+Changing who responds to mental health calls is a core aim of the defunding movement, he said, while rank-and-file officers and many police officials would be “very happy to have someone take this off their plate.”

 About 1 in 5 American adults suffered mental illnesses in 2018, while fewer than half of those people received treatment that year, according to federal data.